flyisland/ansible-oem12c/README.md

-# ansible-oem12c
+# ansible-ofm
-try to use ansible to automate the setup of oem 12c
+Using ansible to automate the setup of Oracle Fusion Middleware products